traum-ferienwohnungen/docker-wkhtmltopdf-aas/README.md

 ### Pull Requests

- - Fork the repository
+- fork the repository
- - Make changes
+- make changes
- - If required, write tests covering the new functionality
+- if required, write tests covering the new functionality
- - Ensure all tests pass and 100% code coverage is achieved (run `npm test`)
+- ensure all tests pass and 100% code coverage is achieved (run `yarn test`)
- - Raise pull request
+- raise pull request